wasmCloud/wasmcloud-dev-site/content/overview/installation/_index.en.md

 draft: false
 ---

-There are three primary components of a wasmCloud installation:

-- The wasmCloud shell, `wash`
-- The wasmCloud host runtime
-- [NATS](https://nats.io) server (v2.7.2 or later)

-We will guide you through installation of these components and the other prerequisites.
+We will guide you through installation of `wash`, the wasmCloud Shell, which gives you the tools to install, run, and develop with wasmCloud.

 ### Prerequisites

-First, let's make sure we have the necessary prerequisites for developing with wasmCloud..
+Other than `wash`, prerequisites generally center around the language toolchain of your choice or your preferred way to run wasmCloud.

 - **Language SDKs**: wasmCloud supports [TinyGo](https://tinygo.org/getting-started/install/) and [Rust](https://www.rust-lang.org/tools/install) for actor development and [Rust](https://www.rust-lang.org/tools/install) for capability provider development.
 Ensure you have a toolchain installed for your preference of language.